prestodb/presto/presto-docs/src/main/sphinx/installation/cli.rst

 environment variable ``PRESTO_PAGER`` to the name of a different program such as ``more``, or set it to an empty value to disable pagination.

-The Presto engine and client communicate over HTTP using a REST API.
-The documentation for the API is at :doc:`Presto Client REST API </develop/client-protocol>`.
+The Presto engine and client communicate over HTTP using a REST API, documented at :doc:`Presto Client REST API </develop/client-protocol>`.